How to create dictionary with Google Translate and Flashcards

 What a waste would it be to just forget all these words and Google translate them over and over again!

-2. Log in to your Google account since you need to save the words in it
+b) Log in to your Google account since you need to save the words in it.
+You can also access these words from any device (phone, web, iPad…) since it is synchronized with your Gmail. 📧

-4. Click on the star in the right corner of the right translation box and it should turn yellow — you just saved your word
+d) Save a word/translation: Click on the star ⭐ in the right corner of the right translation box and it should turn yellow.

-5. Create the entire Word list and click on the star icon in the circle — you can now see all the saved words
+e) Save a list of words and review it: Create the entire Word list and click on the star icon ⭐ in the circle — you can now see all the saved words

 What can you do with the list that appears on the right?

-- searching within the list (“magnifying glass icon”)
+- search within the list (magnifying glass icon🔍)

-- sorting the list by date or alphabetically (“sort”)
+- sort the list by date or alphabetically (Sort button on the right) ⬇

-You can easily transfer the words you want from the list into a Flashcard app such as Vocabulary Miner and actually learn them.
-The bullet points seem long but it takes max 2 minutes to start learning.
+Then, you can easily transfer the words you want from the list into a Flashcard app such as Vocabulary Miner and actually learn them.
+It takes max 2 minutes to start learning Google Translate words in Flashcard app Vocabulary Miner.

-2. Choose the words you want to import from the table and copy them by CTRL + C
+b) Now you can export Google Translate results as csv or choose the words you want to learn from the table and copy them by CTRL + C for Windows or Command ⌘ + C for Mac.

-10. Confirm with clicking on IMPORT and DONE!
+f) Confirm with clicking on IMPORT and DONE! <3

 You can manage (add, erase, edit) words in any Word list anytime you want.
-You can export it in .csv, too.
+You can export it in .csv or as printable Flashcards as well.
+You can read more on How to make printable Flashcards for free.

 - learn the words anytime